singhravi/nodejs-apps/weather-app/README.md

 # How to use the application

+It is mandatory to have the API KEy from the Visual Crossing, else the application for weather will not work.
+In the .env file, create a key called, VC_API_KEY and set its value to your generated API key.
 I have defined .env file and stored inside all the required environment variables like API KEYs and values

 ` node app.js --address 'your address'`